-The smallest, lightweight, multirole, single-engine tactical fighter aircraft in the world, Tejas is developed as a single-seat fighter aircraft for the IAF, and a two-seat training aircraft.
+The smallest, lightweight, multirole, single-engine tactical fighter aircraft in the world, Tejas aircraft is developed as a single-seat fighter aircraft for the IAF, and a two-seat training aircraft.
 In November 2008, the IAF confirmed a requirement for 140 Tejas aircraft for seven squadrons.

 The design of a carrier-borne Tejas in single-seat and two-seat versions, including a modified nose, strengthened landing gear and an arrestor hook, was granted approval in 1999.
 This has retractable canards and adjustable vortex control.

-The IAF started the second phase of hot weather flight trials on the Tejas aircraft in June 2010.
+The IAF started the second phase of hot weather flight trials on the Tejas fighter jet in June 2010.
 The test was carried out at temperatures up to 45°C and examined the digital flight control computer, avionics systems, multimode radar, RWR and the electrical and environmental control systems.

 The ADA carried out a conceptual design study of the ADA medium-combat aircraft, which is an advanced, stealth version of the Tejas, to replace the IAF Jaguar and Mirage 2000 fleet.
 This version has two engines with fully vectoring nozzles and no vertical or horizontal tail.

 India carried out initial flight tests on the fourth production version of the Tejas.

-Orders and deliveries of Tejas and delta platform design
+Orders and deliveries of HAL Tejas and delta platform design

-The IAF ordered 40 Tejas aircraft, including 20 Tejas Mk1 and 20 Tejas Mk 2.
-The first 20 fighters will be built according to IOC standards and the remaining will be built to FOC configurations.
-Tejas Mk2's maiden test flight is scheduled for 2017.
+The IAF ordered 40 Tejas aircraft, including 20 Tejas Mk1 and 20 Tejas Mk2.
+The first 20 fighters are built according to IOC standards and the remaining will be built to the FOC configuration.

 Tejas has a delta platform design with shoulder-mounted delta wings.
 It has a fin but no horizontal tail.

 Lightweight materials, including aluminium, lithium and titanium alloys, and carbon composites, have been used in the construction.
 The wing structure includes composite spares and ribs with a carbon fibre-reinforced plastic skin.

-Bangalore-based National Aerospace Laboratories (NAL) has designed and is responsible for the manufacture of the fin and the rudder, and the construction of the aircraft fuselage.
+Bangalore-based National Aerospace Laboratories (NAL) has designed and is responsible for the production of the fin and the rudder, and the construction of the aircraft fuselage.